theborakompanioni/bitcoin-spring-boot-starter/examples/incubator/lnurl-auth-example-application/readme.md

 </p>

 ### Run
-In order for lnurl-auth to work you must provide a https url for the wallet authentication to work properly (once it is possible over http-onion urls () this is not necessary anymore).
+In order for lnurl-auth to work you must provide a https url for the wallet authentication to work properly. once [lnurl-rfc#74](https://github.com/fiatjaf/lnurl-rfc/pull/74) is resolved (and it is possible over http-onion urls) this step is not needed anymore.

 This can be done with [ngrok](https://ngrok.com/):
 ```shell